 You’ll save a lot of money by opting for a smaller car, so if you have experience on gravel roads, don’t sweat it and go for the cheaper option.
 With car insurance, of course!

 Car insurance is totally an essential for Namibia, as the country had one of the highest rates of car accidents in the world.
-It’s likely you will get a flat tyre at some point, and the burnt out wrecks we spotted on the side of the road was a sobering reminder that accidents often happen.
+It’s likely you’ll get a flat tyre at some point, and the burnt out wrecks we spotted on the side of the road was a sobering reminder that accidents often happen.
 We just bought car insurance with the company we booked with and they fully refunded us for the tyre we needed to replace on our trip with no questions asked.

 - Toyota Corolla hire for 12 days with Rentalcars.com: $416 (N$5480)